 I can use many phrases to describe the way I live now, and yet none fully does it justice, because the way I live now is almost nonexistent in the United States.

-One way: I live in a 44-bedroom rooming house catycorner from the southern edge of the University of Oregon campus, near the School of Music.
+One way: I live in a 44-bedroom rooming house catycorner from my alma mater, the University of Oregon.

 Because the building provides not only room but also board (chef-prepared meals served in a dining hall downstairs), boardinghouse may actually be the more accurate term, making it an even rarer beast in the United States in 2019.

-Each resident here has a 220-square-foot microstudio with a private bathroom, a huge and ingeniously designed closet, and a tiny balcony that fits two chairs, so a friend and I can enjoy the late-afternoon Oregon sun in the spring, summer, and early fall.
+Each resident here has a 220-square-foot micro-apartment with a private bathroom, a huge and ingeniously designed closet, and a small balcony that fits two chairs, so a friend and I can enjoy the late-afternoon Oregon sun in the spring, summer, and early fall.

 Any leftovers from meals are packaged in single-serving containers and put in the communal fridge, and usually disappear within 24 hours.

 Another way: I live in a privately run dorm, constructed in 1989 by a mission-driven developer who sought to provide academically minded students with an atmosphere suitable for “quiet enjoyment.”
 Luckily for me, he also admits non-students who are attracted to that lifestyle.
 Applicants have to submit three character references, and applications are taken all year; by April or May, there’s already a waiting list for the coming academic year (late September through mid-June).